 Trail guide: AllTrails

-To the south of the town you can climb to the Ventana on Cerro Cematzin.
-At the top you will enjoy spectacular panoramic views of the Tepoztlan valley and an huge window made of stone.
+To the south of the town, you can climb to the Ventana on Cerro Cematzin, a distinctive knob-like peak (it’s called “Una Nano” in Nahuatl).
+At the summit, you will enjoy spectacular panoramic views of the Tepoztlan valley and a huge window made of stone.

 The trailhead is a bit difficult to find as it is on the side of the road and you have to cross through a half-hidden tunnel.
-This isn’t a hard hike but there’s a lot of loose rock and sometimes an unclear path.
+This isn’t a hard hike but there’s a lot of loose rock and sometimes an unclear path with no signs.

 - A Hiking Guide To The 7 Best Hikes In Tepoztlán, Mexico - November 7, 2024